2 medium to large eggplants, sliced lengthwise into 6 steaks each

 Salt and black pepper

-1/3 cup plus 3 tablespoons extra virgin olive oil (EVOO), divided
+1/3 plus 2 tablespoons extra virgin olive oil (EVOO), divided

 3-4 cloves garlic, chopped

-Pre-heat grill or grill pan to medium-high heat.
+Pre-heat a grill pan to medium-high heat.
 Pre-heat the oven to 400°F.

 Pour 1/3 cup EVOO in a small dish.
 Brush the eggplant lightly on both sides and season eggplant steaks with salt and pepper.
 Grill steaks for 4 minutes on each side and remove.
 You will need to prepare the steaks in batches.
 Once removed from the grill or grill pan, do NOT pile the eggplant up.
 Stacking hot eggplant will cause overcooking.

 Once egg plant steaks are grill marked, make the lasagna stacks.
 For cheese stacks, build four using: eggplant steak, 1/4 cup cheese filling, sauce, eggplant steak, 1/4 cup cheese filling, steak, sauce and two slices mozzarella on top, if using.

 For meat-filled stacks build four using: eggplant steak, an eighth of the meat filling (about 1/4 cup), sauce, eggplant stead, an eighth of the meat filling, eggplant steak, sauce and two slices mozzarella on top, if using.